sanger/irods_reader/README.md

     $ gem install irods_reader

+Ensure an iRods service is configured with appropriate permissions for the account under which your application is running.

 ## Usage

-Find and retrieve iRods records records = IRods.find(:metafield=>value)
+Find and retrieve iRods records: records = IrodsReader::DataObj.find(zone,{:attribute=>value})

-Retrieve the associated file
+Retrieve the associated file:
-file = records.first.retrieve
+records.first.retrieve

 ## Contributing